administer-org/documentation/AOS/maintaining/setup.md

 python3 -m AOS core serve
 ```

-If you are looking for AOS to start on boot, you will need to use your OS' scheduler if systemd is not available (Task Scheduler on Windows, systemd on Linux, launchd on macOS)
+If you are looking for AOS to start on boot, you will need to use your OS' scheduler (Task Scheduler on Windows, systemd on Linux, launchd on macOS)